 - Select minnows 2-3 inches long for optimal meat-to-bone ratio

-- Purge in clean water 24-48 hours before cooking
+- Purge in clean water 24-48 hours before cooking to improve taste

 - Pat completely dry before frying for maximum crispiness